MIDL-Conference/midl-website-2022/pages/keynotes.md

 ### Professor for Bioimaging, Institute of Biomedical Engineering, ETH Zürich and University of Zürich

 ####
+## **Richer data, better defined: Gearing up MRI for the learning age**

+Artificial intelligence is set to change the use and utility of medical image data in essential ways.
+It promises to overcome limitations of human observers in terms of information throughput, depth of analysis, and cost.
+One challenge that learning-based AI and human readers share, however, is the need for extensive, well-characterized training data.
+Scarcity of relevant clinical data is one of the chief obstacles to learning approaches.
+This prob- lem is exacerbated by variability in imaging conditions and perturbation by uncontrolled factors, which further boost the amount of data required for robust training.
+Our hypothesis is that medical imaging technology should react to this combination of opportunity and obstruction.
+It should seek to boost the baseline information content of image data for AI to reap while taking tighter control of imaging processes to minimize training overhead.
+We argue that these objectives are in order particularly for MRI, which taps great amounts and diversity of information but is notoriously susceptible to perturbations.

 **Biography:** Klaas Pruessmann studied Physics and Medicine at the University of Bonn, Germany, and graduated with a Physics Diploma in 1995.
 He received a Ph.D. in Physics from ETH Zurich in the year 2000.
 In 2002, he joined the ETH’s Department of Information Technology and Electrical Engineering as an Assistant Professor.
 Since 2005, he has been a Full Professor of Bioimaging at ETH, co-affiliated with the Faculty of Medicine of the University of Zurich.
 Since 2012, he heads the two schools’ joint Institute for Biomedical Engineering.